rainlanguage/specs/ob-yaml.md

 Orders that require external data (e.g. price feeds) can specify an `oracle-url`.
 This URL points to a server implementing the [Signed Context Oracle protocol](./signed-context-oracle.md).
 The signed context is provided by the caller when taking or clearing the order — the order's Rainlang expression can then read this data from the signed context columns during evaluation.

 When `oracle-url` is specified, the tooling encodes a `RaindexSignedContextOracleV1` metadata item (magic `0xff7a1507ba4419ca`) into the order's `RainMetaDocumentV1`.
-This allows the oracle endpoint to be discovered on-chain by anyone who needs to take or clear the order (e.g. Raindex bots, the webapp, or other takers).
+This allows the oracle endpoint to be discovered onchain by anyone who needs to take or clear the order (e.g. Raindex bots, the webapp, or other takers).

 See the [Signed Context Oracle spec](./signed-context-oracle.md) for full protocol details including the POST request format, response schema, signing requirements, and security considerations.